ZionGlitch/WriteUps/TryHackMe/Hard/README.md

 # Hard
-A List of Hard CTF TryHackMeRooms
+A List of wirteups for hard CTF rooms on TryHackMe